 Najib thanks agencies, people for rescue effort during fire at Johor hospital

-KUALA LUMPUR: Prime Minister Datuk Seri Najib Tun Razak today expressed gratitude to the various agencies and people who had engaged in the rescue effort during the fire at the Sultanah Aminah Hospital in Johor Bahru yesterday.
+KUALA LUMPUR: Prime Minister Datuk Seri Najib Tun Razak yesterday expressed gratitude to the various agencies and people who had engaged in the rescue effort during the fire at the Sultanah Aminah Hospital in Johor Bahru on Tuesday.

 They included the Fire and Rescue Department, Royal Malaysia Police, Army, Royal Malaysian Air Force, Malaysia Maritime Enforcement Agency, doctors, nurses, hospital staff and volunteers.

-“We will assist the families of the victims and affected patients, and also ensure that the service at the Sultanah Aminah Hospital returns to normal,” he said.
+“We will assist the families of the victims and affected patients, and ensure that the service at Sultanah Aminah Hospital returns to normal,” he said.